microchip-pic-avr-examples/pic18f56q71-cnano-out-of-the-box-code-mplab-mcc/README.md

 While the on-board button is pressed, the third program sends an 8-bit counter through UART and increases the counter.
 To run the third project, send the command `3` through UART using Data Visualizer.
 After sending this command, the terminal will receive the following message:`"Program changed to press button to send a ramp through UART"`.

-Follow the steps in the **How to use MPLAB® Data Visualizer** section to set up the Data Visualizer so that it can correctly view the ramp through UART2 sent by pressing the button.
+Follow the steps in the **How to use MPLAB® Data Visualizer** section to set up the Data Visualizer.
+It will correctly display the ramp through UART2 sent by pressing the button.

 <br> **Note:** The next demo is at 8x speed.